-As a TLU, each neuron computes the weighted sum of inputs, thresholds the result and outputs a 1 or 0 depending on whether the weighted sum exceeds threshold or not.
+Each neuron computes the weighted sum of inputs, thresholds the result and outputs a 1 or 0 depending on whether the weighted sum exceeds threshold or not.
+In short, it is a TLU.
 If the threshold is zero, the update rule is: